cwise24/snopsy/docs/module3/1_linux.rst

 Now, we have all this content (these modules built on RTD) and so many speling errorrs everywere....

-.. sidebar:: aspell
+.. sidebar:: aspell Installation

    | brew install aspell
-   | yum/apt install aspell
+   | (yum/apt) install aspell

 We have some options in either VIM (slow process) or with ``aspell``